NYPL/dgx-homepage/ReadMe.md

 The `development` branch, or a feature branch, can be built in [Bamboo](http://bamboo.nypl.org/browse/NA-HWR), deployed to [QA](http://qa-homepage.nypl.org/), and then reviewed before production deployment.

 ## Changelog

+### v1.2.5
+#### Added
+- Enabled Feature Flags plugin on the client-side and added Optimizely script in the index.ejs file.

 ### v1.2.4
 #### Added